Tarbosaurus: Postcranial skeleton

-Tyrannosaurids varied little in body form, and Tarbosaurus was no exception.
-The head was supported by an S-shaped neck, while the rest of the vertebral column, including the long tail, was held horizontally.
-Tarbosaurus had tiny forelimbs, proportionably to body size the smallest of all members of the family.
-The hands had two clawed digits each, with an additional unclawed third metacarpal found in some specimens, similar to closely related genera.
-Holtz has suggested that Tarbosaurus also has a theropod reduction of fingers IV-I "developed further" than in other tyrannosaurids, as the second metacarpal in the Tarbosaurus specimens he studied is less than twice the length of the first metacarpal (other tyrannosaurids have a second metacarpal about twice the length of the first metacarpal).
-Also, the third metacarpal in Tarbosaurus is proportionally shorter than in other tyrannosaurids; in other tyrannosaurids (like Albertosaurus and Daspletosaurus), the third metacarpal is often longer than the first metacarpal, while in the Tarbosaurus specimens studied by Holtz, the third metacarpal is shorter than the first.
-In contrast to the forelimbs, the three-toed hindlimbs were long and thick, supporting the body in a bipedal posture.
-The long, heavy tail served as a counterweight to the head and torso and placed the center of gravity over the hips.
+Tyrannosaurids varied little in overall body form and Tarbosaurus was no exception.
+The head was supported by an S-shaped neck, while the rest of the vertebral column, including the tail, was held horizontally.
+Tarbosaurus had tiny arms, proportionably to body size the smallest of all members in the family.
+The hands had two clawed digits each, with an additional unclawed third metacarpal found in some specimens, similar to those of closely related genera.
+Holtz has suggested that Tarbosaurus also has a theropod reduction of fingers IV-I "developed further" than in other tyrannosaurids, as the second metacarpal in the Tarbosaurus specimens he studied is less than twice the length of the first metacarpal.
+Other tyrannosaurids have a second metacarpal about twice the length of the first metacarpal.
+Also, the third metacarpal in Tarbosaurus is proportionally shorter than in other tyrannosaurids.
+In other tyrannosaurids, like Albertosaurus and Daspletosaurus, the third metacarpal is often longer than the first metacarpal, while in the Tarbosaurus specimens studied by Holtz, the third metacarpal is shorter than the first.
+In contrast to the arms, the three-toed legs were long, thick, and muscular to support the body in a bipedal posture.
+The long, heavy tail served as a counterweight to the head and torso, while also placing the center of gravity directly over the hips.